 In Adobe Substance 3D Stager the viewport is the primary working space.
 Here you can see the 3D scene and use tools and actions to interact with it.
 Because the viewport is so central to editing activities in Stager, it is not possible to document all of its behaviors in one space.
 Instead, this article will cover the concept of the viewport.
+You can see the viewport navigation documentation to learn how to control the camera view within the viewport.

 The viewport displays the 3D scene data through the rendering system.
 Stager uses a combination of real-time and ray tracing techniques to render content.
 You can configure the render settings to change the way the viewport (and final output) will look.